V4Fire/Client/src/components/base/b-list/README.md

 #### toggleActive

-Toggles activation of an item by the specified value.
+Toggles activation of the item(s) by the specified value(s).
-The methods return a new active component item/s.
+The methods return a new active component item(s).

 ```typescript
 class Test extends iData {